 Bruges Beer Festival Tour of Belgium Itinerary

 Day Two • Bruges Morning is free to take in the many sites of Bruges, rent a bike, visit museums, or just people watch, while savoring a Belgian beer on a heated café terrace.
-Late morning we meet and walk about 10 minutes to the Bruges Beer Festival, (12-10 p.m.), where you will have your socks blown off (so wear two pairs) by the delectable beers available there.
+Late morning we meet and walk just minutes to the Bruges Beer Festival, (12-10 p.m.), where you will have your socks blown off (so wear two pairs) by the delectable beers available there.
 This is a decadent indulgence few beer drinkers will ever experience.
 You will become members of a very small and elite club of beer enthusiasts.
 This cannot be overstated.
 The Festival features more than 280 beers from more than 70 breweries and eight top chefs cooking cuisine with beer.
-This is also the only beer festival I have been to that has Westvleteren Trappist beers.
+This is also the only beer festival I have been to that lawfully has Westvleteren Trappist beers.
 The company buys the beer at the Festival.
-Lunch is on your own today and there will be food at the Festival and in the nearby ‘T Zandt square.
+Lunch is on your own today and there will be food at the Festival and surrounding it.
 There are dozens of great restaurants from which to choose.

 You may stay at the Festival as long as you wish.
 Beer at the Festival today is included in the price of the tour, so drink up!
 The afternoon is yours to do as you please.
 You are on your own for dinner, too, and Bruges is full of fine restaurants.
 Walk around, window shop and see which one speaks to you.
 Later this evening at 8 p.m., we meet in front of the Belfry for optional informal tour of some of the most interesting beer cafés in the city.
 (Breakfast)

-This evening I encourage you to explore on your own, along with Podge’s Around Bruges in Eighty Beers, (you can purchase online or once there at the Bier Tempel beer store in Bruges).
+After dinner I encourage you to explore on your own, along with a list of suggested beer cafes.
 Some of the most interesting beer cafés in the city are: Brugs Beertje, de Garre, Le Trappiste, Poatersgat, 2be, Vlissinghe, Rose Café and Cambrinus.
 (Breakfast & dinner)

 Day Four • Ghent This morning we check out and say goodbye to historic Bruges and transfer by rail to Ghent.
 For the next two nights, we will be staying at the towering NH Belfort, located in the heart of the old town of Ghent, close to all the famous beer cafes and the Gravensteen Castle.
 We’ll get checked into our hotel, have a short walking tour, then a quick company lunch and beer at the Gruut Brewery.
 This brewery combines ancient brewing techniques with modern ones and uses spices (gruit) instead of hops.
 The results are healthy and delicious.
 Be sure to notice the novelty of their coaster pads and unique beer glasses.
 Gruut’s brewster is Annick Desplenter.